-On the whole, transparency has been a large issue within the merchant services industry, and with the transition from Sage Payment Solutions to Paya, it’s unfortunate that they have not expanded their available information in this process.
+On the whole, transparency has been a recurring issue within the merchant services industry, and with the transition from Sage Payment Solutions to Paya, it’s unfortunate that they have not expanded their available information in this process.

 Limited POS Payment Options

-Although the extent of the services that Paya offers is unclear from the information available, it seems that the Paya payments solution is limited in terms of its capabilities for point of sale and in-person payments.
+Although the extent of services that Paya offers is unclear from the information available, it seems that the Paya payments solution is limited in terms of its capabilities for point of sale and in-person payments.